navarort-dev/Analyst_Portfolio/README.md

 ---

 ### 📦 2.
-Second Project Title Name
+MSSQL Prompts
-> Another short summary statement focusing on solutions provided.
+> Using the Microsoft WideWorldImporters Dataset, featured are relevant SQL prompts simulating realistic data exploration and processing.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->